ryuatnorcal/weather-dashboard/README.md

 I usually store sensitive information in the .env file so that it will not upload to github.
 I will share it with you when I submit the code challenge to git via email.

+### State Management design

+I separated into two types of state management.
+The bigger data, I used the reducer hook to save to a state.
+In this project, weather API response with full data is handled as a bigger data set.

+The other one is for small or temporary data, such as auto-complete suggestions from weather API or all the flags in the app.
+These are handled by context so that the provider can broadcast values in every child's components.

 ### Design choice

 I pick a minimalistic design for this project.